codatio/codat-docs/docs/smb-help-hub/codat/faq.md

 ---
-title: Frequent questions about Codat
+title: Frequently asked questions about Codat
 description: Understand Codat and its technology, the role we play in your provider's processes, and how we handle your data
 sidebar_label: What is Codat?
 hide_table_of_contents: false
+unlisted: true
 ---

 ## What is Codat?